dragneel30/Virusmon-map-editor/README.md

 -Most are UI of the editor.

--Can create a new map project.
+-Can now create a new map project.

 -Can now make tileset from a texture file.